So I’m guessing you’re on the hunt for an affordable digital piano and you came across the Lagrima brand.

 However, with the preset rhythms, for a bit of variety, you could add a rock or samba beat behind your playing and make sure you are playing exactly on time to the beat!

 The “old-style” traditional wind-up metronomes are still available and still very popular-I still have my mother’s old metronome, if you want a similar one, click the image to view on Amazon.

 IS LAGRIMA A GOOD BRAND?

-> You should not feel a vast difference when you play a piano that is not yours.
-If you get used to a Lagrima, you’ll get used to these heavy keys.
+You should not feel a vast difference when you play a piano that is not yours.
+If you’re a beginner and haven’t played piano much, you won’t notice this.

 An issue customers used to note was complicated assembly and instructions (or lack thereof!)
 The Lagrima digital piano manual was not very helpful.
 However, since the company has upgraded their models, they listened to these issues and the pianos now include an easy to follow set of assembly instructions.

 It comes flat-packed and is quite easy to assemble.
 Watch the ‘unboxing video below’ – where you’ll also hear the rich piano tones of a Lagrima piano.

 If you want the model in this video (Isn’t the white Lagrima beautiful?) – it’s the LAG-900 (ie the white version of the 800)- click the image below.

 Overall, Lagrima digital pianos are great for the beginner or for someone who wants a good budget piano.
 They are beautifully designed and as you can hear in the video above, the sound quality of the piano tones are excellent on the Lagrima digital piano.

 I am impressed with the new models and how Lagrima listened to and addressed customer issues such as ease of assembly and a better set of assembly instructions.
 The Lagrima digital piano brand has all the features you’ll need to start your piano journey and beyond.